okaresz/qtuc/doc/clientProtocol.md

   * **id**: The packet ID.
 This is a string, consisting of the ID string (see [Handshake command](#doc-clientProtocol-packets-handshake)) of the sender, and the packet number, separated by a hashmark.
 The packet number is an integer number, incremented on every packet, starting with 1.
 An example would be: `qcProxy#265` meaning this is a 265th packet sent by the qcProxy.
   * **re**: There are several packets, which are sent in reply to another (a set device command to a get request, a heartBeat ACK, or a deviceAPI packet to a deviceAPI request), in this case the ack attribute holds the original packet ID to which this packet is a reply (or ACK).

 If you want to send more commands which belong to the same packet class, you can send them in one packet.
+In that case, the commands are processed in order.

 ### Device packets ###		{#doc-clientProtocol-packets-device}